What are Oregon Tech's transfer requirements?

 after that date are still eligible for aid, but will find that most of the funds

 have been expended.
-Refer to Oregon Tech Financial
+Refer to Oregon Tech Financial Aid for specifics.

 I am dual enrolled.
 Where does my financial aid come from?